Cinciullain/Sudoku-Autonomo/README.md

 # Sources:

 * https://processing.org/reference/
-* https://natureofcode.com/  (You can download it for free)
+* https://natureofcode.com/  (You can download the book for free)

 # Why Processing 3: